The long dark nights of the soul and using the dead.

 I try reading by candle light but it’s not working out too well.
 The cherry on top of the whole disaster is that I broke my reading glasses the previous night and the backup pair are the wrong strength.
 Giving up, I think of what Willy Shakespeare said – When sorrows come, they come not single spies, but in battalions.
 It’s going to be one of those times you just have to dig in and take it, so laugh it up Kiddo, laugh it up.

-My world has shrunk down to nothing but me, a candle on a plate and my thoughts.
+My world has shrunk down to nothing but me, a candle on a plate, some pain and my thoughts.
 You rarely get to spend such quality time alone with yourself, I think ruefully.
 I recall people and places, catnap sitting upright, leave my mind free to wander and wait patiently for the dawn.
 The curtains have been left open as I asked and when the sun comes up, I can read again.
 I smile, people around me are learning how to think ahead.

 Through the day neighbours drift in an out, comparing how they’re coping.
 There are some good stories there, teaching their kids to play cards by candlelight, board games, a lot of new things they’ve never done together.
 There’s still no sign of a repair crew in the area fixing the lines, so people begin to prepare for another night of darkness.
 My back’s quite a bit better but I’m won’t be doing any Cossack dancing just yet.
 A welcome improvement in my preparation for another night on the couch, is the mysterious arrival of a bottle of whiskey.
 That, a glass and a jug of water placed in easy reach completes my arrangements.